Zyccccccccccc/MMSSL/README.md

+(base) [hadoop-ai-search@psx3gw6xria5rpsd-worker-0 docker]$ conda list WARNING conda.gateways.disk.delete:unlink_or_rename_to_trash(184): Could not remove or rename /usr/local/conda/conda-meta/pydantic-2.10.3-py310h06a4308_0.json.
+Please remove this file manually (you may need to reboot to free file handles)
+WARNING conda.gateways.disk.delete:unlink_or_rename_to_trash(184): Could not remove or rename /usr/local/conda/conda-meta/typing_extensions-4.12.2-py310h06a4308_0.json.
+Please remove this file manually (you may need to reboot to free file handles)
+WARNING conda.gateways.disk.delete:unlink_or_rename_to_trash(184): Could not remove or rename /usr/local/conda/conda-meta/pydantic-core-2.27.1-py310h4aa5aa6_0.json.
+Please remove this file manually (you may need to reboot to free file handles)
-ally (you may need to reboot to free file handles)
+WARNING conda.gateways.disk.delete:unlink_or_rename_to_trash(184): Could not remove or rename /usr/local/conda/conda-meta/pip-25.0-py310h06a4308_0.json.
+Please remove this file manually (you may need to reboot to free file handles)
 # packages in environment at /usr/local/conda:
 #
 # Name                    Version                   Build  Channel